 - In the colony to indicate a possible nesting site to the partner.
-I have not yet witnessed this myself (although the behavior in video #3 seems close), but a good example can be seen in the excellent DVD Signals for Survival (Marc Dantzker and David O. Brown, The Cornell Lab of Ornithology and the Shoals Marine Laboratory, April 1, 2009) which I can highly recommend.
-I’m hoping to be able to capture this display on video myself in the upcoming breeding season.
+A good example can be seen in the excellent DVD Signals for Survival (Marc Dantzker and David O. Brown, The Cornell Lab of Ornithology and the Shoals Marine Laboratory, April 1, 2009) which I can highly recommend.

 - As hostile behavior towards other pairs within or near the nest or colony (boundary disputes).
 I have witnessed this twice, although in one instance just two gulls were involved.
 See the photos below.

 How common is this type of behavior in gulls?

 This type of behavior is common in all if not most species of gulls, including Kittiwakes.
 It seems to be often accompanied by mew-calling, especially when the context is pair-bonding.

 Here are some references that I found on the internet: